Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/4-linux-for-zynq.rst

    There are two ways to generate a petalinux project.
 Either using the BSP for a development board such as the ZC702, or if users have a custom board, users can use the template.

+   .. note:: There are now two different BSP flows available for you petalinux project.
+There is an xsct BSP and an SDT BSP.

    .. code:: bash